Grading FAQ

 My gradebook doesn’t show the grade change I submitted.
 Did it go through?

-Once a grade has been recorded for the student (your entry or an NG by the system), your gradebook is essentially frozen, and it will only show those outcomes.
+Once a grade has been recorded for the student (your entry or an NG by the system), your grade book is essentially frozen, and it will only show those outcomes.
 You can view grade changes in Submit Grade Changes.
 Please note that the grade change request process is not immediate and requires time for processing during regular business hours.

 How can I view my student’s updated grade?